EOxServer/eoxserver/schemas/wcs/ReadMe.txt

   * v1.0.0: Updated ReadMe.txt
   * v1.0.0: Included OGC-exception.xsd from spec

-2007-02-07
+2007-02-07  Arliss Whiteside, Steven Keens
   * v1.1: added WCS 1.1.0 (OGC 06-083r8)

 2006-10-11  Arliss Whiteside, Steven Keens
-  * v1.0.0: The XML Schema Documents for the OpenGIS(r) Web Services (OWS) Common Implementation Specification version 1.0.0 [OGC 05-008] that are modified for use in WCS 1.1 have been moved into this WCS/1.1 directory and modified to use the www.opengis.net/wcs/1.1.0/ows namespace identifier.
+  * v1.0.0: The XML Schema Documents for the OpenGIS(r) Web Services (OWS) Common Implementation Specification version 1.0.0 (OGC 05-008) that are modified for use in WCS 1.1 have been moved into this WCS/1.1.0 directory and modified to use the www.opengis.net/wcs/1.1.0/ows namespace identifier.
+     The following XML Schema Document is essentially unchanged: owsGetCapabilities.xsd
+     The following XML Schema Documents are changed some: owsServiceIdentification.xsd
+       owsOperationsMetadata.xsd
+       owsDataIdentification.xsd
+     The following XML Schema Documents are added by WCS 1.1.0: owsDomainType.xsd
+       owsManifest.xsd
+       owsCoverages.xsd
+       owsInterpolationMethod.xsd

 2005-11-22  Arliss Whiteside
   * v1.0.0: This set of XML Documents for WCS Version 1.0.0 has been